Khuslensaikhan/khuslensaikhan/README.md

 ## 👋 Professional Summary

-Full-stack software engineer with expertise in building scalable web applications and AI-powered solutions.
-Currently leading technical operations and development at Gobi Tech LLC, where I architect and deliver enterprise-grade software solutions.
-Passionate about leveraging cutting-edge technologies to solve complex business problems.
+Next.js speciealist (really loves monolith) but also likes Nest.js and Node.js but (Learning springboot due to the enterprise customers).
+Currently leading technical operations and development at Gobi Tech LLC, where I architect and deliver software solutions for our clients.

-**Core Competencies:** Full-Stack Development • Cloud Architecture • Team Leadership • AI/ML Integration • API Design
+**Core Competencies:** Full-Stack Development • Backend Engineer

 ---